This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 2. Audience

-I like to include one paragraph about my audience in addition to the demographics stats that I highlight.
+I like to include one paragraph about my audience and the demographics stats I highlight.
 Just a few sentences about who my audience is and their main interests.
 And, of course, what kind of content they love to see and engage with.

 3. Photos & colors